 faulting physical address and the virtual address it maps to.
 The mapping

 has a granularity of 4 KB pages.
-Thus the lower 12 bits of both the physical
+Thus, the lower 12 bits of both the physical

 and the virtual address are not needed.
 This still leaves 2∗ (64−12) = 104